Sneh Bhargava

 Sneh Bhargava is an Indian radiologist, medical academic and a former director and Professor Emeritus of the All India Institute of Medical Sciences, New Delhi.
 Born in 1930, she is a former vice president and an elected Fellow of the National Academy of Sciences, India, one of the premier scientific societies in India.
-She has delivered several keynote addresses and has been part of medical ethics related investigations of the Medical Council of India.
-After superannuation from AIIMS, she works at Dharamshilla Nrayana Superspeciality hospital Mayur Vihar Phase 3, New Delhi.
+She has delivered several keynote addresses and has been part of medical ethics related investigations of the National Medical Commission.
+After superannuation from AIIMS, she works at Dharamshila Narayana Superspeciality Hospital in Mayur Vihar Phase 3, New Delhi.
 The Government of India awarded her the fourth highest civilian award of the Padma Shri, in 1991.
 She played a major role in the unsuccessful attempt to revive Indira Gandhi right after the latter's assassination attempt.